-The global manufacturing PMI is at a 78-month high.
-The Eurozone in particular is showing a very strong increase in the Purchasing Manager's Index.
+The global manufacturing Purchasing Manager's Index (PMI) is at a 78-month high.
+The Eurozone, in particular, is showing a very strong increase in the PMI.
 Participants agreed that the technology sector was responsible for a large proportion of this growth.

-Highly Positive Outlook for Asia-Pacific Economies
+Highly positive outlook for Asia-Pacific economies

-The Asia-Pacific Region is expected to account for over half of global GDP growth over the next decade, with China and India as main contributors.
-China should maintain a growth rate over 6% in the near-term, while India is expected to experience 7% to 8% growth.
-China may however experience slower growth in the medium term, while the Indian government's handling of issues such as their demonetising initiative may place a drag on economic growth.
-For the other Asian economies, exports have been strong, such as with Indonesia and Malaysia.
+Asia-Pacific is expected to account for over half of global GDP growth over the next decade, with China and India as main contributors.
+China should maintain a growth rate over 6 per cent in the near-term, while India is expected to experience 7 to 8 per cent growth.
+China may, however, experience slower growth in the medium term, while the Indian government's handling of issues such as their demonetising initiative may put a drag on economic growth.

+For the other Asian economies, exports have been strong, such as in Indonesia and Malaysia.
 Japan has also outlined plans for increased fiscal spending, while participants agreed that risks of a North Korean conflict appear to be tapering to a limited degree.

-Key Risk: Volatility from Economic Reliance on China
+Key risk: Volatility from economic reliance on China

-It was noted that if China should experience disappointing growth, the Asia-Pacific region would be the hardest hit, with a presenter forecasting a 2.4% decrease in GDP in the region.
+It was noted that if China should experience disappointing growth, Asia-Pacific would be the hardest hit, with a presenter forecasting a 2.4 per cent decrease in GDP in the region.

-Key Risk: Need for Singapore to Prepare for Regional Developments
+Key risk: Need for Singapore to prepare for regional developments

-Participants suggested that Singapore should focus on sectors with value to increasing regional connectivity, such as finance, legal services, accounting, engineering and tourism.
-Sectors of less importance in such a regional strategy would include manufacturing, construction, transport and wholesale retail.
+Participants suggested that Singapore should focus on sectors supporting increasing regional connectivity, such as finance, legal services, accounting, engineering and tourism.
+Sectors of less importance include manufacturing, construction, transport and wholesale retail.